defenseunicorns/uds-package-archivista/README.md

 This package is designed for use as part of a [UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory) bundle deployed on [UDS Core](https://github.com/defenseunicorns/uds-core).

 > Archivista is a graph and storage service for in-toto attestations.
 Archivista enables the discovery and retrieval of attestations for software artifacts.
-Archivista enables you to store and retrieve in-toto attestations, query for relationships between attestations, and validate Witness policy.
+Archivista enables you to store and retrieve in-toto attestations, query for relationships between attestations, and validate Witness policy without the need to manually list expected attestations.

 ## Prerequisites